Odessa pogroms: Antisemitic attitudes and the Russian ruling class

 The tsar and his ministers fostered an attitude of antisemitism and the perception that they unofficially condoned or tolerated actions against Jews.
-Some ministers advocated restraint, but many supported a trend of repression over emancipation.
+Some ministers, such as Witte and Pyotr Sviatopolk-Mirsky, advocated for restraint of the pogromists, and reform including loosening restrictions on, or a path to emancipation for, Russian Jews, but many supported a trend of repression.
 Discriminatory legislation, e.g. the May Laws, that restricted Jews also contributed to their image as not to be trusted.
 While the tsar's government did not actually sponsor pogroms, they encouraged and subsidized antisemitism, increased conflict between Jews and gentiles, and worsened the conditions of Jews while blaming them for their misfortunes.
 Lower level officials explicitly encouraged and participated in antisemitic activities, believing they were accomplishing the tsar's wishes.

 Vyacheslav von Plehve, Minister of the Interior, may have harbored antisemitic attitudes, which is the subject of debate, but he certainly expressed some negative sentiments toward the Russian Jews.
 A diary entry from Aleksey Kuropatkin in 1903 states, "I heard from Plehve as well as from the tsar that the Jews needed to be given a lesson, that they had become arrogant, and that they were leading the revolutionary movement."
 Prince Urusov was told by Plehve to be "less Judeophilic".
 In 1903, Plehve received a delegation from Odessa concerned about the news of the pogrom in Kishinev.
 Tell the Jewish youth, your sons and your daughters, tell your entire intelligentsia, they should not think that Russia is an old, decaying and disintegrating body; young and developing Russia will overcome the revolutionary movement.
 The fear of the Jews is much talked about, but this is not true.
 The Jews are the most courageous of people.
 In Western Russia some 90 percent of the revolutionaries are Jews, and in Russia generally – some 40 percent.
 I shall not conceal from you that the revolutionary movement in Russia worries us ... but you should know that if you do not deter your youth from the revolutionary movement, we shall make your position untenable to such an extent that you will have to leave Russia, to the very last man!